FREQUENTLY ASKED QUESTIONS

 What is shadow flicker and how can its impact be minimized?

 Shadow flicker is a phenomenon that occurs when the sun is low in the sky, the turbine is located between the sun and an occupied structure, the turbine is facing the sun or the building, and the blades are spinning.
 When the sun shines through the rotating blades it creates a temporary absence of light each time the blade shadow passes the window inside the structure.
-Flicker can be a nuisance for residences in close proximity to the wind turbine only if a turbine is not sited properly.
-It is extremely easy to predict, and a flicker analysis is conducted for every wind turbine to ensure that excessive shadow flicker will not occur.
+During the planning process, Green Development conducts a flicker analysis for every wind turbine to ensure that excessive shadow flicker will not occur.
 The internationally acceptable amount of shadow flicker is no more than 30 hours per year or 30 minutes per day in an occupied structure.

 Is “Wind Turbine Syndrome” real?